 7. Returning audience behavior:

 Returning visitors are an indicator that the site is useful and captivating.
 If someone has visited the site and returns to the site, they contribute towards higher engagement.
-It leads to higher conversion rates and generates more sales.
+This leads to higher conversion rates and generates more prospects.

 8. Analyze sequence segments: